Payment Flow and Custom Development

 event also passes an isDeleted

-flag to handleSubscriptionUpdate
+identifier to handleSubscriptionUpdate

-to trigger the benefit recovery method:
+, used to trigger the benefit recovery method:

 if (isDeleted && userId && planId) {